 • Novels, up to 300 pages in length, $795

 All manuscripts should be formatted in 12-point font.
-The deadline to submit work for this consultation program is December 31, 2024.
-Marcela will complete her work and respond to all participants by January 31, 2025.
+The deadline to submit work for this consultation program is September 30.
+Raina will complete her work and respond to all participants by October 31.

 ----------